NBSutton98/COM-Documentation/docs/index.md

 ## Messages and Notes

 !!! warning "Warning"
-  Messages that can lead to potential errors will be specified with this tag
+  Messages that can lead to potential errors will be specified with this tag.